abulavin/cs261/frontend/README.md

 After this, go to `localhost:8000` to view the page.
 Again, to see any changes you must run `npm build`.

+You do not have to restart the server each time you build, just make sure server is running then after any significant change run `npm run build`.

 ## Available Scripts

 In the project directory, you can run: